Thanh-Truong/scheduler/README.md

 It is a simple distributed `Scheduler`, which can schedule `Task`(s) to be run at their specified times.
 The ultimate goal is creating an extensible library to build a configurable network of tasks /jobs running in distributed environment.
+This is a very first step towards that goal.

 `Scheduler` and `Task` are identified by globally unique string identifiers.
 Several instances of Scheduler(s) can run and